England recall Rashford & Bellingham

 Marcus Rashford and Jude Bellingham have been recalled to the England squad for this month's World Cup qualifiers with Albania and San Marino.

-There is no place in the squad for Jadon Sancho or his Manchester United team-mate Jesse Lingard.
+There is no place in the squad for Rashford's Manchester United team-mates Jadon Sancho and Jesse Lingard.

 England play Albania at Wembley on 12 November before rounding off their qualifying campaign away to San Marino on 15 November.